Manage batches of security identities

 }

-A successful response (200 OK) has no content, but indicates that security identity update push operations were successfully uploaded into the Amazon S3 file container.
+A successful response has no content, but indicates that the security identity update was successfully uploaded into the Amazon S3 file container.

 Sample request

-The following example shows how to upload a batch of security identity update operations into a file container.
+The following example shows how to upload a batch of security identity updates into a file container.

 PUT link:https://coveo-nprod-customerdata.s3.amazonaws.com/proda/blobstore/mycoveocloudv2organizationg8tp8wu3/b5e8767e-8f0d-4a89-9095-1127915c89c7[...]
 HTTP/1.1